 Practice counting.
 Count chairs at the table, doors on the car, really anything and everything.
 Don’t make it hard on yourself or stressful.
 Everything you do in your everyday life can be a lesson.

-Practice multi step directions.
-Ex.
-Go to your room and get your teddy bear.
+Practice multi-step directions.
+For example: Go to your room and get your teddy bear.
 Listening is something that needs to be practiced just like anything else.

 Talk to your child about everything.
 Discuss the names of items, what color it is, what sound it starts with.
 There are so many things children can learn in short conversations.

 Let your child play outside.
-Running, jumping on the trampoline, playing tag, running through the sprinkler, these are all great ways to build gross/large motor skills.
-Outdoor play is an important and big part of Kindergarten.
+Running, jumping on the trampoline, playing tag, running through the sprinkler-these are all great ways to build gross/large motor skills.
+Outdoor play is an important and big part of kindergarten.
 Children are losing their ability to participate in imaginary play because they are constantly participating in a virtual world.
 Let them play with other children too.
-This is such an important part of social development.
+This is such an important part of social emotional development.

-Teach your child important things like their first and last name, your name, your address and phone number.
+Teach your child important things like his/her first and last name, your name, your address, and phone number.